poncema4/Chat-Bot/README.md

 ```

 Most of the time though when you run this program, the IDE will automatically be able to retrive the correct file where you are trying to access the program from

+3. **UML Diagram**

+If you want to see the UML Diagram completely or create one of your own using a similar Java structure language, then use follow these steps

+   - Install VSCode
+   - Go to extensions and install Plant UML
+   - Create a file with ending .wsd
+   - Begin the UML diagram with @startuml "name"
+   - End the UML diagram with @enduml
+   - Click the book with a magnifying glass in the top right corner to see the full UML diagram

 ## Run Program